 As mentioned, racers can get their fix without the risk of crashing.
 A broken collarbone and carbon fibre frame because of some hot-headed dive-bomb by an amateur racer can be a painful pill to swallow.

 Indoor racing is a hugely convenient way to get those competitive endorphins flowing.
 It is generally free of risk, free to enter, there are races almost every hour, none of them requires a race licence, and you don't need to travel hours to get to the start-line.

-When cycling outdoors during the winter months, it can often feel as though you're spending more time getting dressed than actually riding, especially if you're just heading out for an hour-long HIIT session.
+Winter cycling can often feel as though you're spending more time getting dressed than actually riding, especially if you're just heading out for an hour-long HIIT session.
 Indoor cycling needs little more than bib shorts, socks and shoes to get going, and then, when you're finished, you don't need to give your bike a bath to get it rideable again.

 If you're looking to take on the Zwift peloton in a race, we've got you covered.
 Our guide on how to train to win a Zwift race will provide training tips, whereas, for setup advice and top tips, you'll want to know how to race on Zwift.

 If you're training for an event, the structure that a turbo trainer provides can be invaluable.
 When indoors, especially when using ERG mode, every pedal stroke can be spent at the desired wattage for your chosen session.
 When training outside, on the other hand, as much as 30-to-40 per cent of the session can be spent producing little if any power at all, due to downhill sections, stop lights, traffic and other road furniture.